This post was updated on Sep 5, 2023

 When a romantic relationship starts, there is usually a magnetic attraction to your partner.
 Everything feels new, every kiss is fresh and full of passion, every intimate encounter fiery, it seems as though the raw physical attraction will never disappear.

 However, that kind of initial allure is, realistically, not sustainable in the long term.
-It is completely normal for the feelings for your partner to take on a form different than unhinged sensuality.
+It is completely normal for feelings that you have for your partner to take on a form different from the raw desire and sense of intense sexual attraction that comes with the novelty of new intimacy.

-However, completely losing attraction to your partner is certainly not a desirable turn of events.
+However, completely losing attraction to your partner feels like turning the faucet too far in the opposite way.
+The flames of long term relationships are expected to subside, but when they extinguish, it is hard for partners to stay connected.
 You might have started taking the initial attraction for granted, thinking it would last forever.
 But relationships require work, even in the intimate department.

 That is why you should address loss of attraction to your partner.
-Sometimes, it’s something you can work on through considerate conversation, while other instances require emotional coaching.
+Sometimes, it’s something you can work on through considerate conversation, while other instances require relationship coaching or couples therapy.
 Depending on the cause of the lost attraction, the methods for resolving the problem differ.

 What Causes Loss Of Attraction?

-It can be very emotionally draining when you notice the spark’s beginning to fade.
-However, the first step in reigniting the old flame is to realize why you’ve lost attraction to your partner in the first place.
+It can be very emotionally draining when you notice that you’re less attracted, or when you notice that your partner may not be feeling attracted to you.
+The first step in reigniting the old flame is to try to understand what is going on between the two of you in your relational dynamics and emotional intimacy.
 Only once you become aware of the reason can you start working on the solution.

-The best way to discover why the loss of attraction has happened is to consult an experienced emotional coach who can help you uncover what it is that made you start looking at your partner with different eyes.
-These are some of the most common reasons for losing attraction:
+The best way to discover why the loss of attraction has happened is to consult an experienced relationship coach who can help you uncover what it is that made you start looking at your partner with different eyes.
+There are many factors behind losing attraction but some of the most common causes are:

 - Harbored anger – Holding on to resentment and anger can quickly turn to loss of attraction towards your partner.
-You should always communicate negative emotions clearly and calmly.
+When a person is putting on a mask and hiding anger, they may not feel attracted to their partner.
+The distance can breed resentment that adds to the stored anger.

-- Communication deterioration – Have you and your partner started talking more and more in practical terms, and less and less about meaningful or intimate topics?
+- Communication deterioration – Have you and your partner started talking more and more in practical terms, and less and less about the emotionally intimate subjects that matter?
 The lack of adequate communication can lead to loss of attraction.

-- Failure to share activities – As your relationship lasts, you tend to fall into a routine and stop sharing new adventures with your partner.
+- Failure to share activities – As your relationship lasts, most couples may tend to fall into a routine.
+Busy couples may stop having new adventures, and a long term partnership may mean you stop interacting in new and fresh ways.
 This lack of fresh activities can lead to you starting to lose attraction to your significant other.

 - Boredom – Boredom can also cause loss of attraction.
-People tend to crave novelty, and once there isn’t any, and once the feeling of familiarity becomes all-encompassing, you can easily begin to lose attraction to your partner.
+People tend to crave novelty, and once there isn’t any, the feeling of familiarity becomes all-encompassing.
+When people feel bored and stagnant, they easily begin to lose zest for life and also lose attraction to their partner.

 - Merged identities – When you first fall in love with someone, it is because of their unique traits.
 You should nurture that uniqueness in a relationship too.
-Don’t let you and your partner merge into one person – cherish your uniqueness so you can value being together.
+When people become enmeshed, the natural progression is for sexual attraction to diminish as the result of too much familiarity – cherish your uniqueness so you can value being together.

 Can You Love Someone And Not Be Sexually Attracted?

-You can definitely love someone if you’re not physically attracted to them.
-Love and attraction are two separate things, and while it’s great when they go together, it’s not a complete deal breaker if the physical attraction is missing.
+You can definitely be in love even when physical attraction and sexual desire are waning.
+Love and attraction are two separate things, and while it’s great when they go together, it’s not a complete deal breaker if you’re not as attracted to your partner as you once were.

-On the other hand, it’s also common for two people who love each other to lose physical attraction over time.
-This is not the end of the world and is entirely something you can work out with your partner.
+It’s also common for two people who love each other to lose that physical attractiveness over time.
+Despite no longer being as physically attracted as they once were, this is not the end of the world and it can definitely get better if the partners are willing to do the relationship work honestly.
 You just need to admit it, talk about it, and start resolving it.

 Can You Regain Attraction For Someone?